Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Motivic nearby cycles and semi-stable reduction

-\end{Ex} The computations of Example~\ref{example2} can be extended for a fibre having more than two components, with no triple intersections.
+Proposition~\ref{example2} can be extended to a special fibre that has more than two components, with no triple intersections.
 In the next section we describe how to construct a semi-stable reduction in such case.